 If you’ve been diagnosed with 5q SMA as a teenager, then it’s most likely that you’ll have a diagnosis of SMA Type 3b, though people may just call it Type 3.

 There are also rarer forms of SMA, such as Distal SMA, which have a different genetic cause.

-Whatever form of SMA you’ve been diagnosed with, there’ll be information and resources in most of the teenage sections of this Living With SMA website which will be relevant for you and, we hope, may provide some useful information and ideas for day-to-day living.
-If you're at all unsure if something's relevant for you, we suggest you discuss it with a healthcare or other professional who's supporting you, such as a physiotherapist, occupational therapist (OT), education or social worker.
+Whatever form of SMA you’ve been diagnosed with, there’ll be information and resources in most of the teenage sections of Living With SMA which will be relevant for you and that may provide some useful information and ideas for day-to-day living.
+If you're at all unsure if something's relevant for you, we suggest you discuss it with your parent(s)/ carer(s) or a healthcare or other professional who's supporting you, such as a physiotherapist, occupational therapist (OT), education or social worker.

 If you have SMA Type 3:

-In the Health & Wellbeing section of this website, we talk about the 2017 Standards of Care (SoC) for SMA which covers 5q SMA.
-So if you’ve been diagnosed with SMA Type 3, this will be relevant for you – but as everyone’s different, it’s important to discuss with your medical team, which specific sections apply for you.
+In these pages, we talk about the 2017 Standards of Care (SoC) for SMA which covers 5q SMA.
+So, if you’ve been diagnosed with SMA Type 3, this will be relevant for you – but as everyone’s different, it’s important to discuss with your medical team, which specific sections apply for you.

 If you have a rarer form of SMA e.g. Distal SMA:

 If you’ve been diagnosed with a rarer form of SMA, like Distal, the guidance in these SoC may not be relevant for you.
 Frustratingly, there’s very limited information about rarer forms of SMA and it’s important to discuss your individual care and management with your medical team.